SeppiaBrilla/University-notes/Combinatorial Decision Making and Optimization/Duality.md

 We can also use a hybrid approach: from a dual solution y look for a primal solution x satisfying certain optimality conditions.
 A “reduced problem” P′ is solved, if possible; if not, from D(P′) a new dual solution y′ is derived and the procedure is repeated.

-The duality property is very usefull also for [[Sensitivity analysis]].
+The duality property is also very useful for [[Sensitivity analysis]].